fe-oliver/fe-oliver/README.md

 ### About me
 > I'm Fernanda Oliveira, a Computer Science's student.
 Here I'll be sharing my journey into becoming a full-stack developer.
-Hope you enjoy what you'll see there.
+Hope you enjoy what you'll see there!

 ### Stats
 <div>